pulumi/pulumi-hugo/themes/default/content/solutions/infrastructure-ci-cd.md

 ---
 title: Infrastructure CI/CD
-meta_desc: Learn how Pulumi can help you build and manage a Shard Services Platform that allows application developers to self-service their infrastructure environments.
+meta_desc: Learn how Pulumi can help you automate the testing, provisioning, and management of infrastructure through a software delivery pipeline.

 type: page
 layout: solutions-use-case